Sole out to emulate father and make 'own stories'

 David Sole went to two Rugby World Cups and now his son is trying to reach cricket's equivalent.

-On Tuesday, Scotland play the West Indies in their first warm-up for the World Cup qualifier.
+On Tuesday, Scotland play the West Indies in their first warm-up for the World Cup Qualifier tournament.

 "It almost brings an extra bit of competition.
-One thing in the back of my mind is trying to beat him on caps by the time I retire," Sole said.
+One thing in the back of my mind is trying to beat him on caps by the time I retire," said the bowler.

 "I certainly have heard stories in the past of how much he enjoyed these kind of competitions, so I'll just try to do the same myself so I have my own stories to tell in the future."